 Some vehicles are even adorned with football related writing or drawings.

 When explaining to people that I’m from England, many of the younger men and some of the older children ask which team I support.
 Funnily none of heard of either Chippenham Town or Swindon Town FC!

 The side effects of Doxycycline continue to cause me sun sensitivity problems.
-I speak to many people at the Sleeping Camel who live and work in West africa and many had experienced the same problems.
-The common theme with most long term travellers or workers in West Africa is to stop taking the anti malarials.
-They nearly all explain that the side effects of most and that to take a drug long terrm isn’t worth it, almost everyone suggested to buy and carry Coartem in the event of any malarial symptoms.
+I speak to many people at the Sleeping Camel who live and work in West Africa and many had experienced the same problems.
+The common theme with most long term travellers or workers in West Africa is to stop taking the anti malarial.
+They nearly all explain that the side effects of most and that to take a drug long term isn’t worth it, almost everyone suggested to buy and carry Coartem in the event of any malarial symptoms.
 In West Africa this drug is the most commonly prescribed course of treatment once a patient has Malaria kills the most common Malaria strains and it’s relatively cheap at 4,500 CFA per course (Just under £6).
 I’m still not sure, but have bought some to carry just in case.
 Doxycycline is still only 90% effective as an anti malarial, less effective than contraception is for pregnancy!

 As a result of the continued sun sensitivity problems, I am coming up with new ways to protect my skin from the sun where I have problems.
 Mango leaves make an ideal disposable cover that slots into my cycling sandals.